gjrich/ml_regression_gjrich/README.md

 2. **Pipeline with StandardScaler** - Linear regression with standardized features
 3. **Polynomial Regression** - Testing various polynomial degrees (3, 4, 6, 9)

-The project includes careful test-train split evaluation, with special attention to preserving the distribution of the target variable in both sets.
+The project also included an in-depth test-train split evaluation, with special attention to preserving the distribution of the target variable in both sets.

 ## Key Findings